 We acquire new technology or supplement our existing technology by purchasing businesses focused in specific markets or industries.
-During the three months ended April 30, 2005, we acquired the following business:
+During the six months ended July 31, 2005, we acquired the following businesses:

-Date Company Details March 2005 Compass Systems GmbH ("Compass") The assets acquired from Compass allow us to more quickly expand our data management solution and deliver on our plans to provide a comprehensive data management solution for small and medium-size manufacturers.
-The assets acquired were assigned to the Manufacturing Solutions Division of the Design Solutions Segment.
+Date Company Details June 2005 c-plan AG ("c-plan") The acquisition of c-plan expands our geospatial technology product portfolio and strengthens our market position throughout central Europe.
+The assets acquired were assigned to the Infrastructure Solutions Division of our Design Solutions Segment.
+June 2005 Colorfront Ltd. ("Colorfront") The assets acquired from Colofront are intended to provide us with comprehensive new expertise in film laboratory processes, digital post-production, color science, image processing and hardware platform organization.
+The assets acquired were assigned to the Media and Entertainment Segment.
+March 2005 Compass Systems GmbH ("Compass") The assets acquired from Compass allow us to more quickly expand our data management solution and deliver on our plans to provide a comprehensive data management solution for small and medium-size manufacturers.
+The assets acquired were assigned to the Manufacturing Solutions Division of our Design Solutions Segment.

-For additional information on this acquired business, see Note 16, "Business Combinations" in the Notes to Condensed Consolidated Financial Statements.
+See Note 17, "Business Combinations," in the Notes to the Condensed Consolidated Financial Statements for additional information on these acquired businesses.